About Retinal Vein Occlusions

 Diagnosis and Tests for Retinal Vein Occlusions

 Your doctor can diagnose a retinal vein occlusion by looking at your retina during a dilated eye exam.
 Sometimes your doctor may recommend other diagnostic tests, including fluorescein angiogram and optical coherence tomography (OCT).
-These special tests can help to evaluate the amount of swelling in the retina and extent of the blockage.
+These special tests can help to evaluate the amount of swelling in the retina and the extent of the blockage.
 These tests are often repeated at a later time for comparison.

 Retinal Vein Occlusion Treatments